 The bezels at the sides and top are ultra-thin while the screen has a matte anti-glare coating which eliminates reflections, but doesn’t make the picture appear grainy.

-There are two HDMI 1.4 ports, a single DisplayPort 1.2 input, a headphones jack, and dual 2W integrated speakers.
+There are two HDMI 1.4 ports, a single DisplayPort 1.2 input, a headphone jack and dual 2W integrated speakers.

 Price & Similar Monitors

-The ViewSonic XG2405 goes for $180 at the time of this writing, which is great value for the price.
+The ViewSonic XG2405 goes for $280 at the time of this writing, which is too expensive.

-It’s also available as a more expensive 27″ variant, the ViewSonic XG2705 with a lower pixel density.
+It’s also available as 27″ variant, the ViewSonic XG2705 with a lower pixel density.

 |Resolution||1920×1080 (Full HD)|